 There were two ways to enter the courtyard.
 The western entrance led into the Great Hall, which reserved space for the ruler of Midland.
 Most rooms on the main floor held sessions for nobles to sort out issues between commoners.

-The eastern entrance opened to the massive courtyard paved in red bricks.
-Lush grass and fountains adorned the front of the Great Hall, as well as Noble’s Quarters.
+The eastern entrance opened to the massive courtyard paved with red bricks.
+Lush grass and fountains adorned the front of the Great Hall, as well as the Nobles Quarters.

 “Follow me, Theo,” Eva said.